jesselpalmer/the-engineering-managers-booklist/README.md

 ## Getting Started

+### Best of the List

 There are a ton of great books on this list, but if you want to start out reading the top books, I would recommend the following:

 [The Manager's Path](https://amzn.to/2DgqkQM) by Camille Fournier [📘](https://amzn.to/2DgqkQM)
 [Managing Humans](https://amzn.to/2IoAx1S) by Michael Lopp [📘](https://amzn.to/2IoAx1S)
 [Managing the Unmanageable](https://amzn.to/2DhLBK9) by Mickey W. Mantle and Ron Lichty [📘](https://amzn.to/2DhLBK9)

-## Tips on book selection
+### Tips on Book Selection

-If you have been a manager for a while, I would recommend concentrating on the soft skills portion, since those will likely become more important as you continue to advance in your career.
-If you are at an earlier stage in your managerial career you may want to think about reading some of the tech skills books.
-These books will help you buid a strong software engineering foundation regardless of tech stack.
+The books or subjects aren't in any particular order so feel free to dive into the topics that you want to learn more about.
+If you are comfortable with your tech skills, I would recommend diving into the soft skills section.
+If you are more confident in your soft skills, then I would recommend picking out some books in the tech skills section.

 ## 📚Books